wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-python/fme-python-event-batching.md

 > ➤ Manual Flush Option

-Developers can trigger a flush programmatically using a method like `flushEvents()` (name may vary by SDK).
+Developers can trigger a flush programmatically using a method like `flush_events()` (name may vary by SDK).
 This is useful in scenarios such as:

 * App shutdown or page unload
 * Test/QA scripts